HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/containers.md

 - If you see a player inside a Container with one exit, you can fire bullets into the Container with a high-DPS weapon.
 Your opponent won't be able to see you because they have their scopes disabled when inside a Container.
   - This usually kills your opponent because the interior of a Container also reflects bullets, making them harder to dodge.
   - However, don't get too close, as your opponent could rush you.
-    - You can also be hit by your own bullets.
+  - You can also be hit by your own bullets if you aren't careful.

 # History